chucareer/DataCleaning/README.md

     4. Appropriately labels the data set with descriptive variable names.
     5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-The R code is assuming the current working environment under "project" folder as the file was extracted.
+The R code is assuming the current working environment under "UCI HAR Dataset" folder as the file was extracted.